Calvary Baptist Church 1865-2023

 The following is an outline of the very beginning of Calvary Baptist Church.
-As to the origin of Calvary, it is easy to contend that it, in reality existed before separation in 1865.
+As to the origin of Calvary, it is easy to contend that it, existed before separation in 1865.

 September 2,1865, the Madison Baptist Church in conference passed a resolution that should the black members of the Madison Baptist Church desire to organize a separate church, they would be given the necessary aid in accomplishing this objective.
 Bro.
 N. Wilson and Bro.
 I. B. Shields was appointed to confer with the black members on this subject.

-September 16,1865, a large number of blacks appealed to Rev. S.A.
-Berry, the clerk of the Madison Baptist Church for letters of dismission.
-Hereupon, a motion carried by the black brethren to be granted letters of dismission to go an organize a church of their own.
+September 16,1865, many blacks appealed to Rev. S.A.
+Berry, the clerk of the Madison Baptist Church for letters of dismissing.
+Hereupon, a motion carried by the black brethren to be granted letters of demission to go and organize a church of their own.

 In June, the building was sold to Mr. Eberhardt of the Freedman's Bureau for a school for $500.00.
-Mr. Eberhardt paid $400.00 of this debt and the remaining $100.00 was donated by the black brethren of Calvary as an interest in the building.
+Mr. Eberhardt paid $400.00 of this debt and the remaining $100.00 was donated by the white brethren as an interest in the building.

 Later, the building was torn down and moved to Hill Street (Clarkes Chapel) where it now stands.
 After completion, worship services were conducted there for 16 years.
 While the rebuilding was taking place, Calvary held services in an old house owned by Mr. H. T. Shaw.

 1873, a purchase was made of the lot where Calvary now stands.
 The purchase was made January 1873 for a total of $100.00.

 1875, Rev. Allen Clark went abroad to solicit funds to help in the erection of the building.
 He received a small amount above expenses.